 Skylight Fall Protection Screens, required by OSHA, are barriers installed on top of skylights to prevent falls thru skylights.
 Skylight screens are manufactured for domed, corrugated and standing seam skylights.
-Screens are rigid and can be designed to meet a 200 to 400-pound load requirement.
+Screens are rigid and can be designed to meet a 200 to 400-pound-load requirement.
 Galvanized skylight covers are standard.
-Stainless Steel covers are optional for durability and long life.
+Stainless Steel covers are available for some models.
 Each skylight protection system is designed to fit your dimensions, making installation simple.
-Safety Rail Source provides Turn-Key installation upon request.
-Click on Models below for Fliers, Specifications, Measurement Forms, Installation Instructions & Drawings.
+Safety Rail Source provides Turn-Key installation services upon request.

 NextGen Skylight Safety-Screens™ meet the new OSHA Code: 1910.28(b)(3)(i) which mandates that each employee is protected from falling through any hole (including skylights) that is 4 feet (1.2 m) or more above a lower level by one or more of the following: skylight safety covers, guardrail systems, travel restraint systems or personal fall arrest systems.
 Compared to alternatives such as skylight guard rail and active fall protection devices, skylight screens / skylight cages are a budget-friendly way to keep people safe.